Experiential Learning (Definition + Examples)

 What is Experiential Learning?

 It’s pretty easy to guess the definition of experiential learning.
 It’s learning through experience.
-But to understand how this happens, we have to understand how reflection plays a role in this process.
+But to understand how this happens, we must understand how reflection plays a role in this process.

 We are meaning-making creatures.
 When something happens to us, particularly something negative, our brain wants to make sense of it.
 Yes, we got an F on a test – but why?
 Our invention didn’t work – but why?

-After we experience something, we have the opportunity to learn from that experience through reflection.
+After we experience something, we can learn from that experience through reflection.
 Sometimes, this reflection is done consciously.
 We ask ourselves, “What actions led to me missing the basket?” or “What contributed to my success in budgeting this year?”
-But this reflection does not have to be conscious or purposeful for experiential learning to happen.
+However, this reflection does not have to be conscious or purposeful for experiential learning to happen.

 Experiential learning begins early in life.
 The first stage of cognitive development, as theorized by Jean Piaget, is the sensorimotor stage.
 It lasts from birth to age two.
-During this stage, babies begin to realize that actions have consequences, even if they don’t have language to articulate it.
-They learn how to walk after falling over and over again, trying new things until they hold themselves up long enough to walk across the room.
+During this stage, babies realize that actions have consequences, even if they don’t have a language to articulate them.
+They learn to walk after falling over and over again, trying new things until they hold themselves up long enough to walk across the room.

 David Kolb’s Learning Model